 Getting naked in front of the camera...what's that I hear you say?
 Slut?
 Tasteless?
 Should be ashamed?

-Adam and Eve would have been well
+Adam and Eve would have been well up for the project |

 It was part of an art project by a talented photographer called Sophie which got people daring to bare all and reveal honestly what they feel about their bodies in a study on the media and its impact on the way we view ourselves.
 I think this is a fantastic idea.
 So many women (and men of course) have issues with their bodies.
 I read a statistic the other day that 90% of young women have something they want to change about their bodies.
 90%.
 To think that most of us face the mirror in the sense of a sort of battle against ourselves is quite a saddening thought and certainly not one I'm unfamiliar with.
 The response to this project has been massive and the shots so far all unique and amazing.
 You simply pick an object you would like to use to hide whichever parts you don't want to show.
 I chose my blue electric guitar (my books were a bit small and I didn't want my boobs sneaking into the picture to say hello) to reflect my creative, feminine side.
 Others chose drum sets, make-up or just themselves.
 In every case, the image was hugely powerful and it was amazing to see the real people, not the characters we pass every day bundled up in work uniforms or well-worn jeans.